consected/restructure/THIRD-PARTY-LIBRARIES.md

 and retrieve it from the source location listed instead.

-## Third-Party Javascript / CSS components
+## Distributed Third-Party Javascript / CSS components

 Unless otherwise specified, all sources are under the folders: vendor/assets/{javascripts|stylesheets|images}/